 Two hidden-variable teams are said to be \emph{(empirically) equivalent} if they realize the same empirical team. \end{definition}

 The property of being the realization of a hidden-variable team is definable in independence logic.
 It can be defined simply by the existential quantifier: If $\varphi(\vec{x},\vec{y},\vec{z})$ is a formula of independence logic, and thereby defines a property of teams, then $\tilde{\exists} z_0\exists z_1\dots\exists z_{l-1}\varphi$ defines the class of empirical teams that are realized by some hidden-variable teams satisfying $\varphi$.
-The ``hidden'' character of the hidden variables is built into the semantics to many-sorted quantification.
+The ``hidden'' character of the hidden variables is built into the semantics of the sort quantifier.

-Realization of an empirical team by a hidden-variable team is a kind of projection where one projects away the hidden variables.
+Realization of an empirical team by a hidden-variable team involves a kind of projection where one projects away the hidden variables.
 Hidden-variable teams are divided into equivalence classes according to whether they project into the same empirical team or not.
-This phenomenon can of course be though of more generally: for any set $V$ of variables and $V'\subseteq V$, one can define a projection mapping $\Pr_{V'}$ such that if $X$ is a team with domain $V$, then $\Pr_{V'}(X) = \{s\restriction V' \mid s\in X \}$.
+This phenomenon can of course be thought of more generally: for any set $V$ of variables and $V'\subseteq V$, one can define a projection mapping $\Pr_{V'}$ such that if $X$ is a team with domain $V$, then $\Pr_{V'}(X) = \{s\restriction V' \mid s\in X \}$.